 13. FIXED DEPOSITS

-The Company has not accepted any deposits from public falling within the meaning ofSection 73 of the Companies Act 2013 read with Companies (Acceptance of Deposit) Rules2014 and as such there are no outstanding deposits as on the Balance Sheetclosure date.
+Your Company has not accepted any deposit from the Public/Members under Section 73 ofthe Companies Act 2013 read with Companies (Acceptance of Deposit) Rules 2014 duringthe year under review and no deposits are pending with the Company as on the Balance Sheetclosure date.

 14. SHARE CAPITAL

 15. DIRECTORS AND KEY MANAGERIAL PERSONNEL Re-appointment

 Brief resume nature of expertise and details of directorship held in other companiesof Shri S. K. Somany proposed to be appointed is given in the Notice of the EnsuingGeneral Meeting (AGM) as stated under Secretarial Standard 2 and Regulation 36 of theSEBI (LODR) Regulations 2015.

-None of the Directors are disqualified from being appointed or holding office asDirectors as stipulated under Section
+None of the Directors is disqualified from being appointed or holding office asDirectors as stipulated under Section

 16. DECLARATION OF INDEPENDENT DIRECTORS

-The Company has received declarations from all the Independent Directors of the Companyunder section 149(7) of the Companies Act 2013 confirming that they continue to meet thecriteria of independence as prescribed under Section 149(6) of the Companies Act 2013 and Regulation 25 of the SEBI(LODR) Regulations 2015.
+The Company has received necessary declarations from each Independent Directors underSection 149(7) of the Companies Act 2013 that he/she meets the criteria of independencelaid down in Section 149(6) of the Companies Act 2013 and Regulation 25 of the SEBI(LODR) Regulations 2015.

-16. CORPORATE SOCIAL RESPONSIBILITY
+17. CORPORATE SOCIAL RESPONSIBILITY

-The Company does not fall within the ambit of Section 135 of the Companies Act 2013read with the Companies (Corporate Social Responsibilities Policy) Rules 2014.Therefore the Annual Report on Corporate Social Responsibility initiatives as required under thesaid act is not applicable to the Company.
-In view thereof the Annual Report on CSRactivities is not annexed.
+The Company does not fall within the ambit of Section 135 of the Companies Act2013 read with the Companies (Corporate Social Responsibilities Policy) Rules 2014.Therefore the Annual Report on Corporate Social Responsibility initiatives as requiredunder the said act does not apply to the Company.
+In view thereof the Annual Report onCSR activities is not annexed.